Helen Ford: Biography

+A "Rodgers, Hart, and Fields' favorite", Ford starred in three of their Broadway productions: Dearest Enemy (1925, as Betsy Burke), Peggy-Ann (1926, as Peggy-Ann) and Chee-Chee (1928, as Chee-Chee).
+She also starred in the touring production of Dearest Enemy.
 In 1926, Ford was involved in a court case in District Court in New York City.
 The trial related to her appearance at the Knickerbocker Theater "clad only in a barrel".
 The trial focused on whether her husband, George Ford, had committed perjury when he told a grand jury that the barrel did not contain champagne.